starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “To talk to you without a clear idea in mind.”

 “Wait what?"
-Shawn aksed in disbelief, readjusting how his glass sat on his nose.
+Shawn asked in disbelief, readjusting how his glass sat on his nose.
 "You've always looked for my output.”

 “Yes but...”